HookyQR/VSCodeBeautify/README.md

 If the file is unsaved, or the type is undetermined, you'll be prompted for which beautifier to use.

-Extra (permanent) file extension may be added under user or workspace settings as shown below.
+Extra (permanent) file extensions may be added under user or workspace settings as shown below.
 (Defaults shown)

 ```javascript
 {